Home Literature Seed Dormancy

 The researchers found that the gene, called DELAY OF GERMINATION 1 (DOG1), plays a critical role in controlling the timing and duration of seed dormancy.
 By manipulating the expression of this gene, the researchers were able to alter the dormancy period and germination rate of the plant, suggesting that it could be a useful target for breeding programs aimed at improving crop yields.

 Another recent study published in the journal Scientific Reports examined its effects on the germination and growth of wheat crops under different environmental conditions.
-The researchers found that while seed dormancy can reduce the germination rate and growth of wheat crops, it can also confer benefits such as increased tolerance to drought and salt stress.
+The researchers found that while it can reduce the germination rate and growth of wheat crops, it can also confer benefits such as increased tolerance to drought and salt stress.

-The nutritional properties and values of dormant seeds can vary depending on the species and the storage conditions.
-In general, dormant seeds are relatively low in nutrients compared to their germinated counterparts, as the embryo has not yet begun to grow and develop.
 However, dormant seeds can still be a good source of energy, fiber, and certain minerals and vitamins.
 Seeds that are rich in energy include sunflower, pumpkin, and sesame, which are high in healthy fats and protein.
 These seeds are also good sources of fiber, which can aid in digestion and contribute to overall gut health.

 In terms of mineral content, dormant seeds can be a good source of iron, magnesium, and zinc.
 Iron is essential for the production of red blood cells and the prevention of anemia, while magnesium is important for bone health, muscle function, and cardiovascular health.
 Zinc is critical for immune system function, wound healing, and cell growth and repair.